Jeremyugo/US-2015-Census/README.md

 # US-2015-Census
-Exploratory Data Analysis of US 2015 census dataset
 =============================================================
-This notebook might be updated in the future with more insighs
+This is an Exploratory Data Analysis of US 2015 census dataset **NOTE**: This notebook might be updated in the future with more insighs

+Github renders a static representation of notebooks, to see a dynamic version, with interactive charts and maps, please click on the link below: